 The Stillbirth Summit is a unique medical conference focused on issues around stillbirth and related perinatal losses.
 The roundtable format encourages dialogue amongst the panel of researchers from around the world.
 Our final session involves a workshop involving all participants to think ‘outside the box’ and collaborate on projects that will improve efforts toward stillbirth prevention.
 Researchers, health professionals, and families are all welcome to join us in “Partnering for Prevention”.

-The first two Stillbirth Summits were held in 2011 and 2014.
+Three Stillbirth Summits have been held (2011, 2014, 2017 and 2019).
 Read the proceedings from these conferences below:

 The Study of Trends and Associated Risks for Stillbirth (STARS) Study was created by an international team of researchers and conducted in 2012-2014.
 The goal of this project was to quantify the experiences of many mothers who have had stillborn babies in order to provide appropriate data for researchers.
 The need for this study was identified during the first Stillbirth Summit in 2011.

 Follow-up studies are being planned that will further investigate the results of the STARS Study.
 Visit this site in the future for updates on these research projects and opportunities to participate.

-Participation in Research
+Participate in Other Research

 Star Legacy Foundation will share information about known research studies that are recruiting participants.
 Please click here if you are eligible to join.
 If you are a researcher and would like your study to be included in this list, please contact us at firstname.lastname@example.org